myk1m/Rainbow/README.md

 And a cute little orange kitty cat named Garfield
 With his best friend that's a puppy named Joseph
-They love the rainbow and would watch together whenever they see it James Bond is the way too go
+They love the rainbow and would watch together whenever they see it Also James Bond would come along as well